 The Young David, Morgan Crusader Bible.

 Paris, France, ca. 1244-1254.
 MS M.638, fol.
-25v Although the collection was formed to illustrate the history of manuscript illumination and includes significant masterpieces from the ninth to sixteenth centuries, there are also some important textual manuscripts.
+25v Although the collection was formed to illustrate the history of manuscript illumination and includes significant masterpieces from the ninth to sixteenth centuries, there are also some important textual manuscripts as well as a group of papyri.

 The Morgans Collect